killianharnett1/educationr/README.md

 # educationr
-To identify patterns in student performance across demographics.
+To identify different patterns in student performance across demographics.
-Test commit